basp/linie/README.md

 incorporate this into your rendering architecture.
 Whether you're using a global epsilon or something more granular like an epsilon per object.
-Equality comparers can also be cached since you will only need one of them for each type and they are thread safe sicne they have no mutable state.
+Equality comparers can also be cached since you will only need one of them for each type and they are thread safe because they have no mutable state.

 ### transforms
 TODO